 • exacerbation of epilepsy;

 Important!
-Levofloxacin strongly not recommended to be taken without medical advice.
+Levofloxacin strongly not recommended to be taken without consulting a doctor.

 Contraindications to taking the drug are:

-• a tendency to develop an allergic reaction to certain medicinal components, i.e., individual intolerance;
+• a tendency to develop an allergic reaction to individual medicinal components, i.e. individual intolerance;

 • unhealthy kidneys;